mjordan/metadata_reporter/README.md

 ```

-Note that when applied to hierarchical XML formats like MODS, the 'unique_element_values' shows the text values for parent-level elements as well as for child elements.
-For example, for the MODS elements `<titleInfo>` and `<title>`, the report will have an entry for each, although the content of `<title>` will ve repeated in the content of `<titleInfo>` because `<title>` is a child of `<titleInfo>`.
+Note that when applied to hierarchical XML formats like MODS, the 'unique_element_values' shows the text values for elements and all child elements.
+For example, for the MODS snippet `<titleInfo><title>I am a title</title></titleInfo>`, the report will include "I am a title" in the entry for both `<titleInfo>` and `<title>`, because `<title>` is a child of `<titleInfo>`.
+This is probably not the desired behavior.

 ## To do

-* Test with OAI-PMH metadata formats other than oai_dc.
+* Test with OAI-PMH metadata formats other than oai_dc (tested with DC and MODS).
-* Provide an option to include the XPath to the elements.
+* Provide an option to display the XPath to the elements.
 * Break our report generators into plugins.
 * Allow reports to be formatted using Twig templates.
+* Add some logging?

 ## License